dzhamarko-creator/capstone-2/README.md

 7)Modular design ready for expansion

-## Interesting code in my project will be in RceiptWriter
+## Interesting code in my project will be in ReceiptWriter

       new java.io.File("src/main/resources/receipts").mkdirs();
-automatically creates the entire receipts folder path.
+Prevents from crashing during file writing, and it makes my app behave like a real POS system that guarantees its storage structure before saving receipts!
 ----------------------------------------------------------------